iechor/docs/content/engine/swarm/how-swarm-mode-works/services.md

 ---
 description: How swarm mode services work
-keywords: docker, container, cluster, swarm mode, node
+keywords: iechor, container, cluster, swarm mode, node
 title: How services work
 ---

-To deploy an application image when Docker Engine is in Swarm mode, you create a service.
+To deploy an application image when iEchor Engine is in Swarm mode, you create a service.
 Frequently a service is the image for a microservice within the context of some larger application.
 Examples of services might include an HTTP server, a database, or any other type of executable program that you wish to run